arti9m/PHP-MSCFB-Parser/README.md

 # PHP MSCFB Parser
 Microsoft Compound Binary File PHP Parser: a pure PHP class for parsing MS compound files (version 3 only).

-Some of the files related to Microsoft software are stored as a special file format called Compound File.
+Some of the files related to Microsoft software are stored using a special file format called Compound File.
 This parser can be used to get information about streams and storages, and also to extract streams.
 Only Compound File version 3 is supported.
 Created for my XLS (Excel 95, 97-2003) parser to extract main Excel "Workbook" stream.

 ## Table of Contents
 1. [Requirements](#1-requirements)